 More than 250 species of birds use the tidal marshes of Bombay Hook during their spring and fall migrations across the Atlantic flyway.
 This natural phenomenon is so celebrated, in fact, the refuge even hosts a Migratory Bird Festival every May.
 This event caters to families and birder watchers of all experience levels as they explore the sanctuary's five nature trails and three observation towers.

 Incidentally, this event also coincides with the April-to-June spawning season for horseshoe crabs, the official state marine animal of Delaware.
-These prehistoric creatures can best be viewed at Woodland Beach nearby or at Bowers Beach to the south, the latter of which is an official community horseshoe crab sanctuary.
+These prehistoric creatures can best be viewed at Woodland Beach nearby or at Bowers Beach to the south.
 But remember, if you see one these harmless critters on its back, lend a hand and "Just flip ‘em."

 Visitors may also be happy to know that two legendary crab shacks await them on the outskirts of Smyrna: Sambos Tavern and The Boondocks.
 Between the summer months of April and September, both local favorites offer, among other things, fresh blue crabs served every which way.
 Sambos even offers waterfront seating alongside the Leipsic River, where professional fishermen haul in their catch.
 But only those 21 and older may enter.
 The family place is The Boondocks, though they do serve a drink called "Swamp Water" that will make Smyrna seem a little more like San Juan.
 And if you're feeling really adventurous, head over to the Wagon Wheel Restaurant during the January-to-March trapping season.
 It's one of the only places in the country where you can order par-boiled and fried muskrat, otherwise known as "marsh rabbit."
 They've been serving the same way since the 1960s.